 10:00 to 12:00 Open Practice for all racers

-12:00 to 14:00 Seeding/Qualifying with one Timed Run on either the Red or Blue course (We will determine which one just prior to the start of seeding), followed by eighths and quarter finals.
+12:00 to 15:00 Seeding/Qualifying with one Timed Run on either the Red or Blue course (We will determine which one just prior to the start of seeding), followed by eighths and quarter finals.

-14:30 to 18:00 Finals, One timed run in each lane, then add both times together with the winner progressing to the next round.
+15:30 to 17:00 Semi-Finals and Finals, One timed run in each lane, then add both times together with the winner progressing to the next round.

-Podiums – For the top three in each category on the main stage straight after racing.
+Podiums – For the top three in each category by the main stage straight after racing.

 Race Registration / Sign In